tobiasclaas/semantic-data-lake/Readme.md

 * Start the app
   * Navigate to code/backend/src
   * and run `python3 server.py`
+* Authentication
+  * To be able to use the app you need to authenticate to the system.
+Either with credentials \
+    Username: admin, Password: admin or \
+    Username: user, Password: user.

 ## Structure of the Project
 The project has three main folders: code, docker and documents.